-Top 10 Plants to Grow From Plant Cuttings
+Top 10 Plants to Propagate That Grow From Cuttings

 Are friends always admiring your gorgeous flowers?
 Spread the splendor of your garden with these beautiful plants, perfect for starting from plant cuttings.

 I’ve never met a gardener who didn’t want to share or expand his or her garden.
 And there are so many ways to do just that.
 One easily overlooked way is by taking plant cuttings.
 You can take a snip of a plant to start a whole new one—for yourself or a friend!
 Bear in mind that you can’t take a cutting from a plant that is patented.
 That’s usually any new variety, but you can tell by checking the plant tag.
-Most old family favorites and garden classics are fine to use for cuttings.
+Most old fashioned favorites and garden classics are fine to use for cuttings.
 Most important, though: Don’t get discouraged if growing from plant cuttings doesn’t work the first couple of times around.
 It can be a tricky process and takes some trial and error.
 Learn more tips for plant propagation.